fjab76/loan-calc/README.md

 Loan Calculator
 ==============

-Application to calculate the amortisation plan of a loan/mortgage
+Web application to calculate the amortisation plan of a loan/mortgage.
+The application is developed in Java 8 and makes use of the framework Vaadin 7.5 to create the UI.

 Repayment plan
 --------------